rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 # Mining is Zero Sum

-The game theory of Bitcoin mining is quite different than the rest of Bitcoin.
+The game theory of Bitcoin mining is quite different than saving or spending Bitcoin.
 Mining is a zero-sum adversarial game.
 Miners are incentived to hurt their competition in order to ensure their own survival.